 Community ServiceIn the State College Area School District students are recommended to complete community service.
-Although it is not a graduation requirement, in our school and community, we value and encourage service to others, so it is very possible that you have been involved in doing community service for years.
-Community service is also a valuable component for postsecondary planning purposes i.e. college applications, workforce opportunities, study abroad.
-Therefore, we will include community service hours on all students' transcripts.
+Although it is no longer a graduation requirement, in our school and community, we value and encourage service to others.
+It is very possible that you have been involved in doing community service for years.
+Community service is also a valuable component for postsecondary planning purposes i.e. college applications, workforce opportunities, and study abroad.

 You may be looking for ideas on how to serve the community.
-If so, we have provided some Opportunities for you to consider.
-This list is a starting point, and you are not limited to volunteering strictly with these organizations.
+If so, you can find community service opportunities here.
+This list is just a resource.
+You are not limited to volunteering strictly with these organizations.

 - You may not be paid for your service.